Yellow Brick Road

 Just because I’m presumin’

-, That I could be kind-a human.
+, That I could be kinda human.

 If I only had a heart,” sings the Tin Woodman.

 For families, the addicted heart feels cold.
-They seem self-absorbed, because their addiction comes first.
+They seem self-absorbed because their addiction comes first.
 Family and friends are a distant second place.
-Addicts cannot be responsible for themselves, be there for their family, take care of their children, or manage their money, as the addiction has a strangle hold on the addict and their life.
+Addicts cannot be responsible for themselves, be there for their family, take care of their children, or manage their money, as the addiction has a stranglehold on the addict and their life.

 The physical effects of drug use is not any better.
-From the American Heart Association, “…cocaine deprives the heart of oxygen by constricting the blood vessels and making the blood more likely to clot and cause a heart attack.
+According to the American Heart Association, “…cocaine deprives the heart of oxygen by constricting the blood vessels and making the blood more likely to clot and cause a heart attack.
 The chest pain, called angina, is a symptom of the heart being starved for oxygen.”

 When We Have Lost Our Courage